-- 6.1 The Licensing Authority is committed to protecting children from harm.
-It recognises that alcohol use, misuse and abuse is one of the recurring key 'parental factors' in child protection and safeguarding, often contributing to parental neglect of children and domestic abuse and violence within families. - 6.2 Alcohol is also reported as a factor in CSE.
+6.1 The Licensing Authority is committed to protecting children from harm.
+It recognises that alcohol use, misuse and abuse is one of the recurring key 'parental factors' in child protection and

+- 6.2 Alcohol is also reported as a factor in CSE.
 Young people are encouraged or coerced into drinking alcohol, leaving them vulnerable to perpetrators of CSE.
-Licensed premises have been implicated nationally in the involvement with CSE, either taking place on the licensed premises or the premises being used for the purposes of grooming and enticement.

-- 6.3 The Licensing Authority will report any issues of concern regarding the safeguarding of children to the appropriate safeguarding authorities and will act on any reports from them accordingly in relation to the promotion of the Licensing Objectives.
+Licensed premises have been implicated nationally in the involvement with CSE, either taking place on the licensed premises or the premises being used for the purposes of grooming and enticement. - 6.3 The Licensing Authority will report any issues of concern regarding the safeguarding of children to the appropriate safeguarding authorities and will act on any reports from them accordingly in relation to the promotion of the Licensing Objectives.
 Where there are serious concerns and/or any criminal investigations in relation to the abuse of children in connection with a licensed premises, serious consideration will be given to lodging a review of the premises licence / certificate as it relates to the negative impact on the Licensing Objectives and in particular crime and disorder and the protection of children from harm. - 6.4 The Licensing Authority expects licence holders and operators of licensed premises: - To understand that the sexual exploitation of a child is a criminal offence; - To ensure that they and their employees are fully aware of the signs of CSE and how to report it; - To report any concerns to the appropriate authorities or to the Licensing Authority who will then flag up their concerns to the relevant safeguarding professionals on their behalf.